Our Story

 Ester Monfort Martinez

-Ester is the Ambasssodors project Co-ordinator
+Ester is the Kidogo Co-ordinator at Gemin-i.

 Ester was born in Barcelona and her mother tongue languages are Catalan and Spanish.
 In her free time Ester enjoys travelling, swimming, cycling, going out with family and friends to eat and sometimes singing Karaoke.